Lois Rosenthal: Early philanthropy

-In 1988 Lois and Richard Rosenthal established the New Play Prize at the Cincinnati Playhouse in the Park.
-The prize, which funds full production of a new play each year, has become one of the most important theater honors in the U.S. The 2003 production of Carson Kreitzer's The Love Song of J. Robert Oppenheimer, epitomizes the emerging art this prize makes possible.
+In 1988, Lois and Richard Rosenthal established the New Play Prize at the Cincinnati Playhouse in the Park.

-In the 1970s as a Planned Parenthood board member, she worked as a patient escort and guided young women through crowds of protesters.
+In the 1970s, as a Planned Parenthood board member, she worked as a patient escort and guided young women through crowds of protesters.

 She worked for the benefit of exotic animals and brought education programs to the Cincinnati Zoo and Botanical Garden.

 Her work on behalf of California lettuce field workers led to a friendship with union leader Cesar Chavez.

 Rosenthal Family Foundation

 She and her husband, Richard H. Rosenthal established the Rosenthal Family Foundation in 1986.

 Lois launched the Rosey Reader Program in 1993, which distributes free books to inner-city schools.
 In 10 years of the Rosey Reader Program, more than 2 million books were read by students.

 Through the foundation in 1999, they donated $6 million towards the $35.7M Contemporary Arts Center (CAC), built in downtown Cincinnati, which is one of the museums largest donations.
-The CAC building was designed by celebrated architect Zaha Hadid the center has become a mecca for emerging artists and patrons in the mid-west.
+The CAC building was designed by celebrated architect Zaha Hadid the center has become a mecca for emerging artists and patrons in the Midwest.
 In recognition for their contribution and deep involvement in its creation, the center was named The Lois and Richard Rosenthal CAC.

 The Rosenthal Family Foundation made a $2.15 million grant in 2003 to the Cincinnati Art Museum to make admission to the Eden Park art museum permanently free to all.

 The foundation also made a $300,000 gift to the National Underground Railroad Freedom Center to sponsor the Eternal Flame of Freedom at the center, which graces the Cincinnati riverfront.

 Together with her husband, Lois co-founded the Lois and Richard Rosenthal Institute for Justice (RIJ) in 2004, based at the University of Cincinnati School of Law, to "harness the idealism, energy and intellect of law students, turning those qualities into a vehicle for positive social and legal change in Cincinnati, the state of Ohio, and beyond."

 The couple also founded Uptown Arts, an Over-the-Rhine arts academy that offers free lessons to 300 inner-city children each year in such disciplines as art, music and dance.
 Uptown arts is housed in a restored three-story, 12000 sqft Liberty Street building that also houses the Rosenthal Family Foundation.

 With her husband, she co-founded the Rosenthal Next Generation Theater Series at the Cincinnati Playhouse in the Park which introduces children to plays.

 Her work at the Cincinnati Freestore Foodbank enables distribution of fresh foods to the needy.

 In their effort to fund emerging artists, she and her husband sponsored a ballet called Blue Until June that was choreographed to the music of Etta James.